jquery-archive/plugins.jquery.com/pages/docs/publish.md

 on [freenode](http://freenode.net).
 If you can't seem to connect with someone in the IRC channel, please feel free to email us at [plugins@jquery.com](mailto:plugins@jquery.com).

+## How long should the process take

+When everything works, this process is pretty close to instant.
+There are caches in place, etc, but in general, if you haven't seen your plugin get updated on the site within 5 minutes, there is a good chance something went wrong.
+Going into your Web Hooks settings and hitting the "Test Hook" button (once) may help if you recently pushed a new tag.